-Entergy Corporation (NYSE: ETR) will report first quarter earnings results before market open on Wednesday, April 25, 2018, and host a teleconference at 10:00 a.m.
+Entergy Corporation (NYSE: ETR) will report third quarter earnings results before market open on Wednesday, October 31, 2018, and host a teleconference from 10:00 a.m. to 10:45 a.m.
 CT that day to discuss the earnings announcement and the company’s financial performance.

 Entergy Corporation Chairman and Chief Executive Officer Leo Denault plans to provide a presentation as part of a panel discussion on Wednesday, Oct.
 3, 2018, during the Wolfe Research Utilities & Energy Conference.

 The two operating units at Indian Point Energy Center, Unit 2 and Unit 3, received their renewed operating licenses today from the U.S. Nuclear Regulatory Commission (NRC), ending more than 11 years of regulatory review.

 For the 11th consecutive year, Site Selection magazine has named Entergy as one of the nation’s Top 10 utilities in economic development.
 The accolade comes as a result of Entergy’s part in supporting projects that resulted in nearly $4.25 billion of capital investment and the creation of more than 4,688 new jobs within the service territory in 2017.

 Leadership changes at Entergy New Orleans.

 Effective Monday, August 20, Charles Rice, currently president and chief executive officer of Entergy New Orleans, LLC will transition to a new role in Entergy’s legal department.
 Rod West, group president, utility operations for Entergy Corporation, will add the role of interim president and chief executive officer of Entergy New Orleans to his responsibilities until a successor is named.